ey92/notes/6010notes.md

 - restructuring for IT not complete/has not even started
     - takes a long time to get started, and even longer to complete
     - social structures are resistant to change; change is risky, and side effects are not predictable
-- grocery deliver from supermarkets to suburbs is not doing well - supermarkets and suburbs were designed for previous technologies like the automobile
+- grocery delivery from supermarkets to suburbs is not doing well - supermarkets and suburbs were designed for previous technologies like the automobile
     - what would be the new structure if you redesign supermarkets to take advantage of IT?

 #### Feasible Scenarios: Lifestyle